• Home

 Teaching:

-• Preparation of each course taught for first time = 1 point per course.
+• Preparing to teach a course for first time = 2 points per course.

-• Chair of Qualifying Committee = 2 points
+• Chair of Qualifying Committee = 2 points; (per semester)

 Scholarship: